machineroom/WX9020/readme.md

 Each Transputer in the system is connected via ECL links onto the sub rack backplane.
 Since each Transputer has 4 links, and each link is a pair, and each ECL signal is a differential pair, that's 16 backplane signals per Transputer!

 Each card uses a huge Siemens quad width connector with 6 power pins in the middle.
-The HSL and processor cards have 192 backplane signals (3*2*32) whilst the SC uses all 256 signals
+The HSL and processor cards have 192 backplane signals (3\*2\*32) whilst the SC (below) uses all 256 signals

 ![HSL front](images/SC_conn2.png)